Owner's equity: formula, examples and how to grow it

 What is a statement of changes in equity?

-A statement of changes in equity tracks how your business equity changes over a specific period.
-It connects your profit and loss statement to your balance sheet by showing how annual earnings affect your total equity position.
+A statement of changes in equity tracks how your business equity moves over a specific period.
+It connects your profit and loss statement to your balance sheet by showing how annual earnings, contributions, and withdrawals affect your total equity position.

-- profit and loss (P&L): shows revenue and expenses
+- Profit and loss (P&L): shows your revenue and expenses

-- balance sheet: shows assets, liabilities, and equity
+- Balance sheet: shows your assets, liabilities, and equity

-- statement of changes in equity: shows how equity moves over time
+- Statement of changes in equity: shows how your equity moves over time

 Statement shows closing equity is equal to the opening equity plus the year’s net profit, minus owner withdrawals and taxes.